pdalberti/rails-gcp-terraform-sample-app/storage/stvor-jidlo-a-vodu.md

-# STVOŘ JÍDLO A VODU
+# Stvoř jídlo a vodu

 *Create food and water*